What is a personal loan?

 • What would happen if I lost my income?
 Would I still be able to meet my repayments?

-Getting this right will mean gaining access to the money you need to meet your requirements, without taking on a financial responsibility that you can’t afford.
+Getting this right from the start can help you access the money you need without taking on a financial responsibility that you can’t afford.

 Struggling with the cost of living?
 Help is available without borrowing